-Your Body in the Garden Presentation
+Your Body in the Garden Presentation* available as Webinar

 This is a lively presentation with some audience participation.
 Susan provides educational, practical information to create Long Lasting Gardeners!
 Members learn about ergonomic tools, modifications, time management, and other strategies for maintaining health and vigor.
 1 hour

 What are the best tools for you?
 That's what makes it ergonomic.
 The tool fits the gardener and the job.
 Susan demonstrates tools for each job in the garden and asks you to consider the best one for your body.
 She will also spend some time on how to sharpen tools.

 This hands on workshop, done inside or outside, helps individuals evaluate their own gardening practices and identify problem areas.
 What has become difficult?
 How can we modify and adapt to make garden tasks easier?
 Susan will guide members through warm up exercises and ways to increase strength for knees, shoulders, and backs.
 The workshop will give members a chance to try different tools and discuss options.
 Tool sharpening tutorial can also be added.
 1 hour or 90 min.